Do I Need Professional Home Cinema Calibration? The Honest Answer

 How Long Does It Take and What Does It Cost?

 A full audio and video calibration for a Dolby Atmos cinema system typically takes between four and eight hours, depending on the channel count and processor.
-A Trinnov Altitude calibration for a large system can take a full day — the Optimizer calibration rewards iteration, and we do not compress the process.
+A Trinnov Altitude calibration for a large system can take a full day.
 Video calibration adds two to three hours.

 We include calibration in the cost of every cinema installation we complete.
-For existing systems we did not install, calibration is available as a standalone service — audio, video, or both.
-If you have a cinema system that has never been professionally calibrated, or that was calibrated when installed but has not been revisited since, a calibration visit is typically the most cost-effective improvement available to you.
+For existing systems we did not install, calibration is available as a standalone service.

 How Do You Know If Your System Needs Calibration?